 St Andrew’s provides low and medium secure Tier 4 CAMHS inpatient services, with the objective of enabling young people to live well and to their full potential in the least restrictive environment possible.

 Our Child and Adolescent Mental Health Services (CAMHS) are designed for boys and girls aged 13 to 18 with complex mental disorders, severe emotional and behavioural difficulties, intellectual disabilities, mental illness and autistic spectrum disorders.

-Located centrally in Northampton, FitzRoy House’s size is its strength.
-Featuring 11 wards for up to 110 young people, FitzRoy House provides bespoke programmes of care and treatment, delivered by a comprehensive on-site MDT amidst cutting edge facilities and resources, including St Andrew’s College, rated ‘Outstanding’ by Ofsted.
+Located centrally in Northampton, FitzRoy House provides bespoke programmes of care and treatment, delivered by a comprehensive on-site MDT, the service also includes St Andrew’s College, rated ‘Outstanding’ by Ofsted.

 All treatments and therapeutic interventions are needs-led, individual, and based on the outcomes of a comprehensive and ongoing assessment process for each young person.